-So you have torsion springs on a self-storage roll-up door.
+If you have torsion springs on a self-storage roll-up door, this page should help you.
 To learn more about how your torsion spring system works, jump down to our Introduction to Self-Storage Roll-up Door Springs.
 The rest of this page is dedicated to helping you determine what torsion spring you need for your roll-up door.
 If you are purchasing springs for a self-storage facility, you may want to consider buying in bulk to save both on spring and shipping costs.

 Self-storage roll-up doors operate in a similar manner to steel-rolling door springs.
 Like a steel rolling door, the curtain on these doors wraps around itself as the door opens.
 The primary difference, however, is that steel rolling doors are made of interlocking slats, while self-storage roll-up doors are just one piece of steel.
 While steel rolling doors are typically found in heavier commercial and industrial environments, self-storage rolling doors are common in self-storage facilities.

 Some smaller self-storage roll-up doors use only one torsion spring, while most larger doors use two torsion springs.
 Each torsion spring on the door typically has at least one turn when the door is fully open.
 This extra tension keeps the door open by restricting the curtain from unrolling off the drums.

 As you close the door, each torsion spring winds up even more.
 This extra tension allows the springs to lift extra weight.
 The extra weight comes from a greater portion of the curtain hanging off of the drums.

 When the door is fully closed, the springs have more turns (and thus tension) on them than at any other point in the door's travel.
 During the last six to twelve inches of travel, the moment arm (the distance from the center of the shaft to the point where the curtain rolls off the drum) is smaller than at any other time while the door closes.